-- 2.1 To agree the proposed percentage of quotas contained in this report. - 2.2 To agree that the Cabinet Member with responsibility for Housing policy has the delegated powers to review and amend the quotas to a parameter of +/- 10% of the total allocations.
+- 2.1 To agree the proposed percentage of quotas contained in this report. - 2.2 To agree that the Cabinet Member with responsibility for Housing policy has the delegated powers to review and amend the quotas to a parameter of +/- 10%.